jesalgandhi/CS-546-Group-33-Final-Project/README.md

 ```

 ## Notes
 - Before starting the server, please ensure you are deauthenticated.
-If you are still authenticated from a previous server session, go to `/logout` before starting.
+If you are still authenticated from a previous server session (e.g. you were logged in and Ctrl+C on the server while logged in), go to `/logout` after starting the server again.

 ## Contributors
 This project was a collaborative effort by: